euclid1990/terraform/README.md

   `output`: Reversed keyword\
   `"instance_ip"`: User-provided variable name\
-  Output variable values are shown on the shell after running `terraform apply`
+  Output variable values are shown on the shell after running `terraform apply`\
+  Terraform will raise an error, if the output is derived from sensitive variables.

 ### Terraform Provisioners